Equality advocate, sports icon named Commencement speaker

-Billie Jean King to deliver Northwestern University commencement address June 16
+Billie Jean King to deliver address to Northwestern's Class of 2017

 EVANSTON - Billie Jean King, pioneering advocate for equal rights and opportunities and a global sports icon, will deliver this year’s commencement address at Northwestern University.